menu

 10. Dynamic Application Scanning Tool (DAST)

-Dynamic Application Scanning Tools (DAST) are designed to scan live staging and production websites to identify vulnerabilities in input fields, forms, and other parts of the web application.
+Dynamic Application Scanning Tools (DAST) are designed to scan live staging and production websites to identify vulnerabilities in the application's input fields, forms, and other parts.
 It's critical to understand that whenever you allow users to provide you with data (form fields, query strings, HTTP headers, and so on), you're allowing them to provide data that your web server or application code will have to deal with.

 11. Post-deployment auditing is important